 There are additional concerns when upgrading devices in a cascading chain.
-See Firmware Upgrade for Cascading Chains
+See Firmware Upgrade for Cascading Chains (on page 671)

 A Note about Firmware Upgrade Time

 The PDU firmware upgrade time varies from unit to unit, depending on various external and internal factors.